oracle-livelabs/security/database/encrypt-data-in-motion-with-tls/successfully-protect-your-database-communication-using-one-way-tls/successfully-protect-your-database-communication-using-one-way-tls.md

     <copy>./tls_create_rootCA_wallet.sh</copy>
     ````

+## Task 4: Create database server wallet and create certificate request.

-2. Next, you will create the DB wallet and certificate request to be signed by the rootCA.
+1. Next, you will create the DB wallet and certificate request to be signed by the rootCA.
 This step also imports the rootCA trusted certificate into the DB wallet.

     ````
     <copy>./tls_create_DB_wallet.sh</copy>